taskcluster/taskcluster-docs/src/manual/using/actions/spec.md

 `task`:   the task definition of the selected task, `null` if no task is
     selected (this is the case if the action has `context: []`), and,

+`ownTaskId`:   the taskId of the action task itself.
+This is useful for
+    indexing without collisions and other similar needs

 `input`:   the input matching the `schema` property, `null` if the action
     doesn't have a `schema` property.
 See "Action Input" below.